Mary’s Home

 This is a wonderful way to spend extra time with Our Lord on His day—joining in the prayer of the universal Church and ending Sunday in thanksgiving.
 Please remember that going to Vespers does not replace the obligation to attend Sunday Mass, but it is a beautiful and highly recommended devotion.

-We are especially grateful to Father Deacon Nicholas Zawaski of Our Lady of Perpetual Help Ukrainian Byzantine Catholic Church (Dearborn Heights, MI),
+We are especially grateful to our regular officiant, Father Deacon Nicholas Zawaski of Our Lady of Perpetual Help Ukrainian Byzantine Catholic Church in Dearborn Heights.

-A freewill offering will be taken to contribute to the restoration of our Casavant pipe organ, which still has much of its original, worn-out parts from the 1960s.
+A freewill offering is appreciated for the restoration of our Casavant pipe organ, which still has much of its original, worn-out parts from the 1960s.